kth-gt/cb2442/prog/readme.md

 You are expected to work in pairs.

 ### Assistance
-To get assistance during the lab, go to this google sheets form and sign up: [Queue for Assistance](https://queue.csc.kth.se/Queue/CB2442) You will see your position in the queue, and the lab assistants will do their best to help you as soon as possible.
+To get assistance during the lab, go to the [KTH queueing system](https://queue.csc.kth.se/Queue/CB2442) and write where you are (room and computer) and describe what you need help with.
+You will see your position in the queue, and the lab assistants will do their best to help you as soon as possible.

 ### Peer discussion